GangWenLiang/C-with-MYSQL/README.md

 # C-with-MYSQL
-this is a simple repo with C connecting to mysql database
+this is a simple repo with C connecting to mysql databas

 This is using linux Ubuntu
 1) sudo apt-get update